There are some loud voices that say that the Gospels were written too long after Jesus had left the Earth.

 – A.D.61 –

 Acts does not mention the killing of James in A.D.
 61 and Peter in A.D.
-65, whereas Stephen′s death is.
+65, whereas Stephen′s death is in Acts 7.

 …the material we find present in Acts fits very well with it being written in the early 60′s A.D.”Douglas Groothuis